 - 5.46 Since our December publication, our models have been updated, resulting in material changes to the number of people receiving the payments and, in some cases, the average payment amounts. - 5.47 Data updates need to be considered together with other changes in the forecast.
 Some model developments and off-model adjustments (classified as Assumptions Other in Figure 5.11) are introduced to better reflect changes in the data trends. - 5.48 Our December 2021 forecast was based on an assumption there would be more new applications this year and in future years as a result of an increase in long-term health conditions and deferred demand because of the pandemic.
 The latest PIP data from DWP show a considerable increase in the number of people receiving PIP.
-The data update has increased our forecast but been offset by changes to our model and removing our assumption about higher new applications. - 5.49 The latest data has also increased our ADP forecast since December because the number of people over state pension age in PIP has been considerably higher than we expected in December.
+The data update has increased our forecast but been offset by changes to our model and removing our assumption about higher new applications. - The latest data has also increased our ADP forecast since December because the number of people over state pension age in PIP has been considerably higher than we expected in December.
 Including the latest data has increased the number of clients over state pension age in our forecast by 18,000 people.
-The increase is because the number of working age clients in PIP aging into the state pension age group has increased and the exits from this group decreases as this group no longer have award reviews, leading to a £100 million increase in ADP spending by 2026-27.
+The increase is because the number of working age clients in PIP aging into the

-&lt;sup>84 Scottish Fiscal Commission (2022) Scotland's Economic and Fiscal Forecasts - May 2022 (link)
+84 Scottish Fiscal Commission (2022) Scotland's Economic and Fiscal Forecasts - May 2022 (link)